-While studying a taught Master’s programme at the School of Computing, you can gain work experience through our industrial placement scheme or with the Kent IT Consultancy (KITC), which provides a project-based consultancy service to businesses in the region.
+While studying a taught Master’s programme at the School of Computing, you can gain work experience through our industrial placement scheme.
 We have strong links with industry including Cisco, IBM, Microsoft and Oracle and are among the top ten in the UK for graduate employment prospects.

 The programme is aimed at graduates considering a career in research and development, and would also provide an excellent foundation for PhD study.

 Our world-leading researchers, in key areas such as cyber security, programming languages, computational intelligence and data science, earned us an outstanding result in the recent Research Excellence Framework (REF).
 Our submission was ranked 12th in the UK for research intensity, with an impressive 98% of our research judged to be of international quality.

 Strong links with industry underpin all our work, notably with Cisco Systems Inc, Microsoft, Oracle, IBM, Nvidia, Erlang Solutions, GCHQ and Google.